Automatically run repoclosure for all arches/dists after building pulp repos

 This should be done in the nightly Jenkins build repos job.
 This should be done using Docker if possible because it needs to be run on each arch and dist.

-#5 Updated by mhrivnak almost 6 years ago
+#5 Updated by mhrivnak over 6 years ago

 Can someone speak to how much effort this would take?